Bad-Behaviour/badbehaviour/docs/CONFIGURATION.md

 - `update-ip-ranges.php` is the canonical scheduled-refresh script.
 Use it via cron (`0 */6 * * *`) when you have scheduled-job support.

 Both scripts populate the same cache key (`bb:ip_ranges:merged`) with the same data shape.
 They are functionally equivalent — pick one based on your deployment.

+**`bin/cleanup-logs.php`** is the dedicated CLI for log retention.
+Run it from cron (`0 3 * * *`) for predictable daily cleanup, or invoke manually for first-time cleanup of an overgrown table.
+Bypasses all four on-request gates and runs unconditionally.
+See [Log Retention](#log-retention-log_retention) above for the full configuration reference.

 ---